 Brighter Future for the Baltic Sea Archipelagos

-The first Sakari Alhopuro Symposium invites researchers, policymakers, and business leaders to Turku, Finland, to explore the future of the Baltic Sea Archipelagos and promote collaborative solutions for the environmental care of our shared sea.
+The first Sakari Alhopuro Symposium invites researchers, policymakers, business leaders, and students to Turku, Finland, to explore the future of the Baltic Sea Archipelagos and promote collaborative solutions for the environmental care of our shared sea.

 The northern coastal areas of the Baltic Sea have undergone extensive environmental change over the past fifty years.
 The ongoing loss of biodiversity is not only an ecological concern — it is causing cascading effects on the economy and everyday life in the archipelago region.